chetnashah/javawork/javaconcurrency.md

 ### Synchronized

-**Synchronization also creates a `"happens-before" memory barrier`, causing a memory visibility constraint such that anything done up to the point some thread releases a lock appears to another thread subsequently acquiring the same lock to have happened before it acquired the lock**
+**Synchronization also creates a `"happens-before" memory barrier`, causing a memory visibility constraint such that anything done up to the point some thread releases a lock appears to another thread subsequently acquiring the same lock to have happened before it acquired the lock**, i.e. memory is flushed to main memory, just before exiting the synchronized block.

 exiting monitor flushes everyting, entering monitor gets everything afresh.